-- The truck used in the safari is a huge truck, that is incredibly noisy.
-Besides being uncomfortable with the client it seemed to scare off some animals.
+- The truck used in the safari is a huge truck that is incredibly noisy.
+Besides being uncomfortable with the client, it seemed to scare off some animals.
 They need to improve on this.

 - The guides looked knowledgeable and did a great job finding and showing us the best of Kissama, but they really need to work on communication.
 They didn’t really explain much about the animals, the plants or the park…

-Overall the Safari is worth for the natural beauty and the park itself, but the tour can be improved.
+Overall the Safari is worth the natural beauty and the park itself, but the tour can be improved.
 We believe that this will happen if more tourists come and enable the Park and Guides to improve.

 Post-Kissama National Park Safari activities

-Finally, after all this Safari fun, it’s only 11:00 so the logical thing to do is… going to the beach!
-Kissama is very close, 20km or 30Km, to the great beaches of Sangano and Cabo Ledo!
-These are great beaches to relax, sunbathe, play in and by the turquoise and warm water.
+Finally, after all this Safari fun, it’s only 11:00, so the logical thing to do is… going to the beach!
+Kissama is very close, 20km or 30 km, to the great beaches of Sangano and Cabo Ledo!
+These are great beaches to relax, sunbathe, and play in and by the turquoise and warm water.